louisruocco/Lou-s-Azure-Estate/readme.md

 # Lou's Dev Environment:

-A development in Azure.
+A development environment in Azure.
 Written in Terraform

 ## Changelog: